district10/blog/_posts/post-0098-probability-and-statistics.md

 Observational error

-:   Observational error (or measurement error) is the difference between a
+:   **Observational error** (or **measurement error**) is the difference
-    measured value of quantity and its true value.
+    between a measured value of quantity and its true value.
 In statistics, an error is not a "mistake".
 Variability is an inherent part of things being measured and of the measurement process.

-    Measurement errors can be divided into two components: random error and systematic error.
+    Measurement errors can be divided into two components: **random error** and **systematic error**.
 Random errors are errors in measurement that lead to measurable values being inconsistent when repeated measures of a constant attribute or quantity are taken.
 Systematic errors are errors that are not determined by chance but are introduced by an inaccuracy (as of observation